Alpha9 Theranostics

 Series B in 2017

-Biscayne Pharmaceuticals, Inc. is a biopharmaceutical company based in Miami, Florida, focused on developing therapies that leverage growth hormone-releasing hormone (GHRH) analogs.
-The company is engaged in creating GHRH antagonists aimed at treating various cancers, including castrate-resistant prostate cancer, and GHRH agonists intended for cardiac repair in patients with heart disease.
-Additionally, Biscayne Pharmaceuticals is involved in developing drugs for refractory epilepsy and drug-resistant cancer by targeting GHRH receptors, which play a critical role in stimulating growth hormone production for tissue growth and repair.
-Since its incorporation in 2012, the company has aimed to provide innovative treatments for patients with challenging medical conditions.
+Biscayne Pharmaceuticals, Inc. is a biopharmaceutical company based in Miami, Florida, that focuses on developing therapies utilizing growth hormone-releasing hormone (GHRH) analogs.
+Since its incorporation in 2012, the company has worked on GHRH antagonists aimed at treating various cancers, including castrate-resistant prostate cancer, as well as GHRH agonists designed to aid in the repair of cardiac damage in patients with heart disease.
+Additionally, Biscayne Pharmaceuticals is developing drugs for refractory epilepsy and drug-resistant cancers, targeting GHRH receptors that stimulate the production of growth hormone necessary for tissue growth and repair.
+This innovative approach enables the company to address several challenging medical conditions that are often difficult to treat.

 Biscayne Neurotherapeutics